Eonics-AJDulk/recipe-manager-jhipster/README.md

 ### Packaging as jar

-To build the final jar and optimize the recipemanager application for production, run:
+To build the final jar and optimize the Recipe Manager application for production, run:

 ```
 ./mvnw -Pprod clean verify